2021 Pacific typhoon season: Tropical Storm Koguma

 On June 10, the JTWC started to monitor an area of low-pressure in the South China Sea, approximately 518 km to the south of Hong Kong, with the agency classifying the system as a monsoon depression.
 Tracking west-northwestward, the storm was located in a favorable environment for further development, with warm sea surface temperatures and low wind shear.
 At 00:00 UTC on June 11, the JMA upgraded the system into a tropical depression.
 Six hours later, the JTWC issued a TCFA for the system as it began to show characteristics of a monsoon depression.
 By 18:00 UTC, the JMA upgraded the system to a tropical storm, assigning it the name Koguma.
 On June 12 at 00:00 UTC, the JTWC upgraded Koguma to a tropical depression, assigning it the designation 05W.
 Later that day, the JTWC also upgraded Koguma to a tropical storm.
-By June 12, it had made landfall southeast of Hanoi, dissipating on the next day.
+By June 12, it had made landfall southeast of Hanoi, and dissipated the next day.

 1 person died in Yên Bái province as a result of Koguma.